-– If you add bones, put only 3 tablespoons of oil and add about 3 bones when you add the potatoes.
+- If you choose to add bones, use only 3 tablespoons of oil and add about 3 bones when you add the potatoes.

-– I start to prepare the Hamin around 6 o’clock in the evening and bake it overnight.
+- I typically start preparing the Hamin around 6 o’clock in the evening and bake it overnight.

 - ½ tablespoon paprika